How to Spend 48 Hours in Saigon

 Formerly known as Saigon, Ho Chi Minh City is the pulsating cultural and commercial hub of Vietnam.
 Infused with the spirit of its French colonial past, its fascinating heritage buildings, dizzying alleyways, warped telephone lines, and manic moped filled streets are a sight to behold.

-From market breakfasts and war museums to unforgettable foodie and art tours, let the PARKROYAL Saigon team let you in on what to do in Ho Chi Minh in two days.
-We will show you the places to visit, things to do, and best attractions in Saigon to go to for you to make the most of the 48 hours!
+From market breakfasts and war museums to unforgettable foodie and art tours, let the PARKROYAL Saigon team let you in on what to do in Ho Chi Minh City in two days.
+We will show you the places to visit and things to do in Saigon to go to for you to make the most of the 48 hours!

 ||Ben Thanh Market, Đường Lê Lợi, Bến Thành, Quận 1, Hồ Chí Minh, Vietnam

 Start your day right with a spicy beefy bowl of bun bo at Ben Thanh market.
 Hailing from Hue, bun bo is a popular Vietnamese soup made with rice vermicelli (bun) and beef (bo).
 Unlike its more popularly known Northern counterpart pho, the beef shank, lemongrass, and spicy sate chili sauce that goes into the bun bo broth provide a distinct umami taste and gives the dish a stronger kick.